Gabriella-Samra/BattleshipGame/README.md

 - **Status:**
 In Progress
 - **Features:**
+  - Basic gameplay with random ship placement of computer boats
+  - Player can guess all ship locations
+- **Goal:** Establish the core mechanics of the game for computer only boats and player only guesses
+### Version 2 (V2)
+- **Status:**
+Not Started
+- **Features:**
-  - Basic gameplay with random ship placement.
+  - Basic gameplay with random ship placement of computer and asks player for location of their boats
   - The computer makes random guesses for the player's ship locations.
-- **Goal:** Establish the core mechanics of the game in a terminal environment.
+- **Goal:** Establish the core mechanics of the board game in a terminal environment.
-### Version 2 (V2)
+### Version 3 (V3)
 - **Status:**
 Not Started
 - **Features:**